South Devon Railway sea wall: Storm damage

 On the night of 4 February 2014, amid high winds and extremely rough seas, part of the sea wall at Dawlish was breached, washing away around 40 m of the wall and the ballast under the railway immediately behind.
-It was initially hoped that the line would only be closed for a short time but further storms prevented work to repair the railway.
+It was initially hoped that the line would only be closed for a short time but further storms prevented work to repair the railway; the repair and resumption of train service eventually took two months.
 On the morning of 5 February the hole and exposed railway track were reassessed.
 Powerful waves caused further damage to the track, sea wall, and Dawlish station on 6 February.
 The Department for Transport said the "most pressing issue" was to get the line up and running as soon as possible, "but equally it is clear it is important we look at the long term as well".
 Repairs were finally completed at the beginning of April 2014, with the first train (the 05:34 Exeter St Davids to Paignton) running on schedule on the morning of Friday 4 April.